-The Tokamak Fusion Test Reactor (TFTR) was developed by the Princeton Plasma Physics Laboratory in the 1980s as the U.S. flagship fusion device.
-Its target was to achieve the fusion "breakeven" value of Q = 1 input-output power ratio using a deuterium/tritium fuel mix, to then be used as a design basis for successive reactors.
+The Tokamak Fusion Test Reactor (TFTR) was developed by the Princeton Plasma Physics Laboratory in the 1980s as the US flagship Fusion device.
+Its target was to achieve the Fusion "breakeven" value of Q=1 input/output power ratio using a Deuterium/Tritium Fuel mix, to then be used as a design basis for successive reactors.
 It unfortunately never reached this value but continued to be used for experiments until the late 1990s [6].
-The maintenance manipulator was developed by Kern-Forschungzentrum Karlsruhe, a predecessor to the Karlsruhe Institute of Technology.
-This boom-type deployer differed from the previous systems in that it could be deployed in vacuum conditions with temperatures up to 150 °C. This boom structure also contained yaw joints that had their axes of rotation offset from the centrelines of the links bodies in an alternating fashion in order to allow the links to fold in on themselves in the horizontal plane.
+The Maintenance Manipulator was developed by Kern-Forschungzentrum Karlsruhe, a predecessor to Karlsruhe Institute of Technology.
+This boom-type deployer differed from the previous systems in that it could be deployed in vacuum conditions with temperatures up to 150°C. This boom also contained yaw joints that had their axes of rotation offset from the centrelines of the links bodies in an alternating fashion in order to allow the links to fold in on themselves in the horizontal plane.
 This folded configuration is shown in Fig. 5.
 The yaw joints of the systems also differed in that they were driven by linear acting drive units contained within the length of the link bodies.
-This system provided eight DOF, but most of these were acting in the horizontal plane.
+This system provided 8 degrees of freedom, but most of these were acting in the horizontal plane.

-Fig. 5.
-TFTR maintenance manipulator in folded configuration.
+Fig.5.
+TFTR Maintenance Manipulator in folded configuration.

-E. Snake-Like Deployers
+E. Snake-like Deployers

 The snake-like deployers typically consist of motor-tendon and/or pulley-tendon driven systems through rigid links.
 This reduces the amount of radiation-sensitive electronics required in the highest radiation environments and eliminates the need for volume and weight constraining gear systems.
-The main systems looked at were.
+The main systems looked at were:

-- 1) The Super Dragon, developed for high- and long-reach inspection in Fukushima Daiichi [7]. - The articulated inspection arm (AIA), used for inspection in the Tungsten (chemical symbol "W") Environment in Steady-state Tokamak (WEST), formerly known as Tore Supra, shown in Fig. 6 [8]. - Articulated maintenance arm (AMA), that could be used for inspection and small maintenance activities in the Experimental Advanced Superconducting Tokamak (EAST) [9].
+- The Super Dragon, developed for high and long reach inspection in Fukushima Daiichi [7]; - The Articulated Inspection Arm (AIA), used for inspection in the WEST tokamak, formerly known as Tore Supra, shown in Fig. 6 [8]; - Articulated Maintenance Arm (AMA), that could be used for inspection and small maintenance activities in the EAST tokamak [9].

-The slender and lightweight design of these systems means that they had a low payload capacity and also positioning issues due to cable stretching and possible high torques on motors in some configurations.
+The slender and lightweight design of these systems means they had a low payload capacity and also positioning issues due to cable stretching and possible high torques on motors in some configurations